ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-06.md

 ## Conceptual preview of Inputs
 In lesson 5, you added `@Input` decorators to properties in the `HousingLocationComponent` allow the component to receive data.
 In this lesson, you'll continue the process of sharing data from the parent component to the child component by binding data to those properties in the template.
 There are several forms of data binding in Angular, in this lesson you'll use property binding.

-Property binding enables you to connect a variable to an `Input` in an Angular Classictemplate.
+Property binding enables you to connect a variable to an `Input` in an Angular Classic template.
 The data is then dynamically bound to the `Input`.

 For a more in depth explanation, please refer to the [Property binding](guide/property-binding) guide.